Fairfield County, Connecticut: Merritt Parkway

 The Merritt Parkway, also known as "The Merritt" or Connecticut Route 15, is a truck-free scenic parkway that runs through the county parallel and generally several miles north of Interstate 95.
 It begins at the New York state line, where it is the Hutchinson River Parkway, and terminates on the Igor I. Sikorsky Memorial Bridge, where it becomes the Wilbur Cross Parkway at the New Haven county line.

 The interchange between the Merritt Parkway and Route 7 in Norwalk was completed around the year 2000.
 The project was held up in a lawsuit won by preservationists concerned about the historic Merritt Parkway bridges.
-It is now exit 39 off the Merritt, and exit 15 off I-95.
+It is now exit 16/17A off the Merritt, and exit 15 off I-95.
 The parkway is a National Scenic Byway and is listed on the National Register of Historic Places.

 Interstate 84

 Interstate 84, which runs through Danbury, is scheduled to be widened to a six-lane highway at all points between Danbury and Waterbury.
-State officials say they hope the widening will not only benefit drivers regularly on the route but also entice some cars from the more crowded Interstate 95, which is roughly parallel to it.
+State officials say they hope the widening will not only benefit drivers regularly on the route but also entice some cars from the more crowded Interstate 95, which runs roughly parallel to it.
 Heavier trucks are unlikely to use Interstate 84 more often, however, because the route is much hillier than I-95 according to a state Department of Transportation official.

 U.S. Route 7

-With its southern terminus at Interstate 95 in central Norwalk, U.S. Route 7 heads north through Wilton, Ridgefield, Danbury, and Brookfield to points north.
-In Danbury and almost all of Norwalk, the route is a highway (known as "Super 7" in the Danbury area or "The Connector" in Norwalk) but it becomes a four-lane road just south of the Wilton-Norwalk border and up to Danbury.
-There is significant opposition to making the route a limited access highway for the entire length by residents of Wilton and Ridgefield.
-As a compromise between freeway supporters and opponents, the Connecticut Department of Transportation is upgrading the existing 2-lane section to 4 lanes, with a median in some locations.
-The state has also bypassed the original 2-lane Route 7 around Brookfield with a freeway, where town officials have long supported an expressway to divert traffic away from the town center.
+With its southern terminus at Interstate 95 in central Norwalk, U.S. Route 7 heads north through Wilton, Ridgefield, Danbury, and Brookfield to points north of the county.
+The route follows a path that was part of the pre-Columbian Great Trail.
+In the 1950s, officials planned to convert all of the route to a four to six lane expressway.
+The expressway was constructed in the cities of Danbury and Norwalk, but faced significantly opposition that prevented it from being constructed through the towns in between the two.
+Plans to construct the expressway, known as "Super 7", have been floated throughout the decades, but have faced vocal opposition, and it has never been constructed.
+In lieu of the expressway, segments of Route 7 in Fairfield County have been widened over the years.
+Additionally, the expressway in Danbury has expanded north through Brookfield over the decades.